Use Cases

 No aggregate limit tracking Multi-scope budgets (daily/weekly/ticker)

-Compliance evidence is scattered Every decision is a compliance record
+Compliance evidence is scattered Each governed decision is a compliance record

 Adding approval tiers = refactor Adding approval tiers = YAML change

-The declarative approach is not just cleaner.
-It is auditable.
-When your SOX auditor asks "show me the control that prevents unauthorized transactions over $50,000," you point to the YAML policy and the decision log.
-With DIY limit checking, you point to a code review and hope the reviewer caught every edge case.
+The declarative approach is auditable because the decision is reviewable.
+When your SOX auditor asks "show me the control that gates transactions over $50,000," you point to the YAML policy and the decision record.
+With DIY limit checking, you point to a code review and hope the reviewer caught the edge case.

 SR 11-7 Mapping: Agent Controls as Model Risk Management

-SR 11-7 requires three things for every model: effective challenge, ongoing monitoring, and documentation.
-Here is how Veto maps to each:
+SR 11-7 centers model risk management on effective challenge, ongoing monitoring, and documentation.
+Here is how Veto maps agent-control evidence to that operating model:

-• Effective challenge — The require_approval action is effective challenge by definition.
+• Effective challenge: The require_approval action creates an effective-challenge workflow.
 An independent human reviews the agent's proposed action and can approve, deny, or modify it.
 The approval log records who challenged, what they decided, and why.

-• Ongoing monitoring — Budget tracking provides quantitative monitoring.
+• Ongoing monitoring: Budget tracking provides quantitative monitoring.
 When the agent approaches a limit, Veto can alert before the limit is hit.
-Decision logs provide qualitative monitoring: denial rates, approval rates, and patterns that indicate drift in agent behavior.
+Decision records provide qualitative monitoring: denial rates, approval rates, and patterns that indicate drift in agent behavior.

-• Documentation — The YAML policy is the model's documentation.
+• Documentation: The YAML policy is the model's documentation.
 It describes exactly what the agent is authorized to do, under what conditions, with what limits.
 Policy version history tracks changes over time.
-Decision logs provide the evidence that the documented controls are actually enforced.
+Decision records provide the evidence that the documented controls are enforced.

-Adding financial controls to an existing agent is a single integration point: wrap your tool execution with protect(), define your limits and approval thresholds in a YAML policy, and Veto handles budget tracking, approval routing, and audit logging.
+Adding financial controls to an existing agent is a single integration point: wrap your tool execution with protect(), define your limits and approval thresholds in a YAML policy, and Veto handles budget tracking, approval routing, and decision records.
 Your agent code stays identical.
 The controls are entirely external and auditable.

-Start free to add financial guardrails to your agent, or read the financial agents implementation guide and SOC 2 compliance documentation for detailed walkthroughs.
+Sign up to add financial guardrails to your agent, or read the financial agents implementation guide and SOC 2 evidence documentation for detailed walkthroughs.